Feluda: Web series

+The series is based on Gangtoke Gondogol, is centered on Feluda (Parambrata Chattopadhyay) and Topshe (Rwitobroto Mukherjee) who are on a family vacation in Gangtok.
+Shabash Feluda released on 5 May 2023 on ZEE5.

 Animation

 In 2010 an animated TV film produced by DQE Productions titled Feluda: The Kathmandu Caper was produced and the rights were acquired by Disney Channel (India).
 The movie premiered on 1 January 2011.
 DQE Productions also made a 13-episode animation series named Mysteries and Feluda after the animated TV film for Disney XD.
 The series including the TV film was set into a new universe, where Feluda, Topshe and Jatayu have many gadgets.